Hearing loss is commonly considered a degenerative condition caused by aging or prolonged exposure to loud sounds.

 How Can Chiropractic Care Help?

-The vascular and neural problems leading to sudden hearing loss could all result from misalignments in the vertebrae of the cervical spine.
+The vascular and neural problems leading to sudden hearing loss could all result from misalignments in the vertebrae of the .who specialize in helping accident victims recover from hearing loss and a myriad of other injuries so they can return to their everyday health and

 Can sudden hearing loss from cervical syndrome be effectively treated by chiropractic adjustments to the spine?